As you might already know, idioms are phrases that have their own special meanings.

 If you try to start a new business when you’re already in debt, you might be jumping out of the frying pan and into the fire.

 If you say that you eat someone or something for breakfast, you’re saying that you feel like you’re better than that person or thing.
 You’re saying that they can’t stand in your way, because if you wanted to, you could destroy them!

 This phrase is often used to comment on the strengths or weaknesses of people who are competing in some way, like politicians or sports stars.

 He’s going to eat all the other competitors for breakfast.

+You might also hear this as “have a conniption.”
 This expression might change depending on the region you’re in, but saying that someone is having a certain kind of fit often means the person is overreacting or being dramatic.
 They’re probably flying off the handle.

 When I told her that we weren’t going to be able to go on vacation this year, she threw a hissy fit.

-We already talked about what it means to pick someone else’s brain.
+We have already talked about what it means to pick someone else’s brain.
 Now it’s time to talk about wracking your own brains!
 But what does “wrack” even mean?
 And don’t some people spell it “rack”?

 The truth is, you can spell it either way, and most people don’t know (or care) exactly what this word means by itself.

 (If you’re curious, “wrack” appears in an older English word for “shipwreck,” and “rack” can refer to a type of torture used in the Middle Ages.)